co-operating-systems/PhD/UseCases/VerifiableCredentials.md

 ### The subject of the Credential

-First we need a relation to go from the agent to the credential.
+First, we need a relation to go from the agent to the credential.
 The VC Data Model 1.1 defines a [credentialSubject](https://www.w3.org/TR/vc-data-model/#credential-subject) field which the [JSON profile](https://www.w3.org/2018/credentials/v1) tells us refers to the [cred:credentialSubject](https://www.w3.org/2018/credentials/#credentialSubject) relation [defined in Turtle](https://www.w3.org/2018/credentials/vocabulary.ttl) as

 ```Turtle